 1. Compatibility with Your Router

-First and foremost, ensure the extender is compatible with your router’s WiFi standard.
-Modern routers use standards like WiFi 5 (802.11ac), WiFi 6 (802.11ax), or even the newer WiFi 6E and WiFi 7.
-To get the best performance, your extender should match or exceed your router’s standard.
-Using a WiFi 5 extender with a WiFi 6 router will work, but it will create a bottleneck, limiting your speeds.
+Ensure the extender is compatible with your router’s WiFi standard, such as WiFi 5 (802.11ac), WiFi 6 (802.11ax), WiFi 6E, or WiFi 7.
+For optimal performance, the extender should match or exceed your router’s standard.
+Using a WiFi 5 extender with a WiFi 6 router will create a bottleneck, limiting your speeds.

 2. Speed and Bands